 Dr. Axe reports that bone broth is very beneficial because it is nutrient dense, easy to digest, rich in flavor and has properties to support good health.
 For example, the collagen in bone broth can help with joint pain and reducing inflammation.
 Also, chicken broth has amino acids which can improve digestion.

 Now, if you don't like drinking water here is an idea to make it more fun.
 Ever been to a gym or spa or even a hotel lobby where there fruit or vegetable infused water?
 Turns out these are healthier for you than plain water!
 And you thought it just looked pretty!

-Add sliced cucumbers to really enhance hydration or place frozen fruit in water for a burst of fruity flavor.
-Lemons are also great to enhance digestion.
+Add sliced cucumbers to enhance hydration or place frozen fruit in water for a burst of fruity flavor.
+Lemons in water are also great to enhance digestion.
 Once you've added the fruit or vegetables to the water, place it in the refrigerator so the flavors can meld together.

 I hope you enjoyed learning about 3 simple tips for hydration.
 Water is an essential part of a healthy lifestyle.
 Our bodies are 60% water which means we need to replenish what we lose on a daily basis.
 If you are looking for one health habit to incorporate into you lifestyle, drinking more water is an easy one.

 Do you think you will try to drink more water?
 Let me know by leaving a comment below.